rust-lang/rust/ui_test/README.md

 A smaller version of compiletest-rs

+## Magic behavior

+* Tests are run in order of their filenames (files first, then recursing into folders).
+  So if you have any slow tests, prepend them with a small integral number to make them get run first, taking advantage of parallelism as much as possible (instead of waiting for the slow tests at the end).

 ## Supported magic comment annotations

 Note that the space after `//`, when it is present, is *not* optional -- it must be exactly one.